LaunchPad: Mastering the Essentials of a Business Startup

 This program is taught by top faculty leaders who are experienced, accomplished entrepreneurs in their own right.
 Each brings to the classroom extensive experience and knowledge for achieving practical results.

-Dr. Robert Macy, Director of Farrell Center for Corporate Innovation, Director of the Center for Team and Negotiation, Clinical Associate Professor of Management and Organization
+Dr. Robert Macy, Director of Farrell Center for Corporate Innovation and Entrepreneurship, Director of the Center for Team and Negotiation, Clinical Associate Professor of Management and Organization

 Read a recent profile on Robert Macy in Onward State, highlighting his many roles within the college as well as some of his personal hobbies.
 (Dr. Robert Macy: Entrepreneur and Business Professor by Day, Gamer by Night)